-Ineligible costs are (Art.
-6.4 of the MGA):
+Art.
+6.4 of the MGA lists the following categories of ineligible costs:

-- a) costs that do not comply with the conditions set out above (Article 6.1 to 6.3), in particular:
+(a) Costs that do not comply with the conditions set out above (Article 6.1 to 6.3), in particular:

-- (i) costs related to return on capital
+- (i) costs related to return on capital;

-- (ii) debt and debt service charges
+- (ii) debt and debt service charges;

-- (iii) provisions for future losses or debts
+- (iii) provisions for future losses or debts;

-- (iv) interest owed
+- (iv) interest owed;

-- (v) doubtful debts - (vi) currency exchange losses - (vii) bank costs charged by the beneficiary's bank for transfers from the Commission - (viii) excessive or reckless expenditure - (ix) VAT - (x) costs incurred during suspension of the implementation of the action (see Article 33) - (xi) in-kind contributions provided by third parties - b) costs declared under another EU or Euratom grant (including grants awarded by a Member State and financed by the EU or Euratom budget and grants awarded by bodies other than the Commission for the purpose of implementing the EU or Euratom budget); in particular, indirect costs if the beneficiary is already receiving an operating grant financed by the EU or Euratom budget in the same period, unless it can demonstrate that the operating grant does not cover any costs of the action; - c) costs for staff of a national (or local) administration, for activities that are part of the administration's normal activities (i.e. not undertaken only because of the grant); - d) costs (especially travel and subsistence costs) for staff or representatives of EU institutions, bodies or agencies; - e) costs for activities that do not take place in one of the eligible countries set out in the call for proposals unless approved by the Commission.
+- (v) doubtful debts;

+- (vi) currency exchange losses;

+(vii) bank costs charged by the beneficiary's bank for transfers from the Commission;

+- (viii) excessive or reckless expenditure; - (ix) VAT;

+(x) costs incurred during suspension of the implementation of the action (see Article 33);

+(xi) in-kind contributions provided by third parties.

+(b) Costs declared under another EU or Euratom grant (including grants awarded by a Member State and financed by the EU or Euratom budget and grants awarded by bodies other than the Commission for the purpose of implementing the EU or Euratom budget); in particular, indirect costs if the beneficiary is already receiving an operating grant financed by the EU or Euratom budget in the same period, unless it can demonstrate that the operating grant does not cover any costs of the action;

+(c) Costs for staff of a national (or local) administration, for activities that are part of the administration's normal activities (i.e. not undertaken only because of the grant);

+(d) Costs (especially travel and subsistence costs) for staff or representatives of EU institutions, bodies or agencies;

+(e) Costs for activities that do not take place in one of the eligible countries set out in the call for proposals - unless approved by the Commission.